Chesapeake Western Railway

-The Chesapeake Western Railway once extended from Stokesville, Virginia in Augusta County eastward to Elkton via Harrisonburg.
+The Chesapeake Western Railway is an abandoned railroad between Stokesville, Harrisonburg, and Elkton, Virginia.
 Despite its early potential as a through route between Cincinnati and Washington D.C., and later as a feeder to the coal mines in West Virginia, the railroad never lived up to its potential.

-The origins of the CW date to 1871 when the Washington, Cincinnati & St. Louis Railroad (WC&StL) was chartered in Virginia as a narrow-gauge railroad to operate from Washington, D.C. westward to Elkton, Harrisonburg and Bridgewater, Virginia and westward through central West Virginia towards Cincinnati, Ohio.
-Right-of-way was eventually purchased and some grading began before funding ran dry.
-Work was stopped just three years after its charter was issued.2
+The Washington, Cincinnati & St. Louis Railroad (WC&StL) was chartered in 1871 in Virginia as a narrow-gauge railway that would operate from Washington, D.C. west to Elkton, Harrisonburg, and Bridgewater, Virginia, through central West Virginia, before terminating in Cincinnati, Ohio.
+2 Some right-of-way was purchased and some grading began before funding for the WC&StL ran dry in 1874.

-In 1892, several promoters incorporated the Chesapeake, Shendun and Western Railroad to transport coal from West Virginia to the Chesapeake & Ohio (C&O) at Gloucester Point, Virginia.2 The railroad was quickly renamed the Chesapeake & Western Railroad (C&W).
-The route was projected to follow through the Allegheny Mountains via North River Gap west of Harrisonburg,1 and would use part of the old WC&StL right-of-way.2
+In 1892, several promoters incorporated the Chesapeake, Shendun & Western Railroad to haul coal from West Virginia to the Chesapeake & Ohio Railroad (C&O) at Gloucester Point, Virginia.
+2 The railroad was quickly renamed the Chesapeake & Western Railroad (C&W).
+The C&W was projected to cross the Allegheny Mountains via North River Gap west of Harrisonburg, 1 utilizing a part of the WC&StL right-of-way.
+2

-Construction on the railroad began in 1895 in Harrisonburg after the city issued $150,000 to ensure that the railroad would pass in the city.2 On March 23, 1896, a 26-mile segment of the C&W opened from Bridgewater to the Norfolk & Western Railway (N&W) at Elkton.1 The line included a 5 mile 2% grade west of Elkton at Massanutten Mountain, and a 1.8% grade at Keezletown Hill.
-Shops and a yard were built at Elkton.
+Construction of the C&W began in 1895 in Harrisonburg, 2 and on March 23, 1896, a 26-mile segment between Bridgewater and the Norfolk & Western Railway (N&W) at Elkton opened.
+1 It included the erection of railroad shops in Elkton.
+The route included a five-mile, 2% grade over Massanutten Mountain west of Elkton and a 1.8% grade at Keezletown Hill.

-In 1901, the C&W was reorganized and became the Chesapeake Western Railway (CW) and began construction of the western extension into West Virginia and a similar extension through the Blue Ridge Mountains at Powell’s Gap.
-This segment was financed by New York investor Thomas Stokes who wanted to develop coal mines in western Rockingham County.2 But after he became mired in financial technicalities, his brother purchased control of the C&W and renamed it the Tidewater & West Virginia Railroad in 1900, although this became the Chesapeake Western Railway just a year later.
-He leased the C&W line for 99 years.
+The C&W reorganized as the Chesapeake Western Railway (CW) in 1901, and began construction of an extension into West Virginia and another through the Blue Ridge Mountains at Powell’s Gap, financed by New York investor Thomas Stokes who wanted to develop coal mines in western Rockingham County.
+2 But after he became mired in financial technicalities, his brother purchased control of the C&W in 1900 and renamed it Tidewater & West Virginia Railroad, although the name reverted to the CW in 1901.

-A new section of the C&W was completed to Stokesville at North River Gap in 1902 which served several narrow-gauge logging railroads.
-Unfortunately for the line, western Virginia’s coal proved to be of little value, and there was not enough financing to construct the CW further west.
-Despite the lack of coal revenue and because of its exclusion from the B&O and N&W “Union Station” at Harrisonburg, a larger more elaborate station in Harrisonburg was constructed in 1913.
+A section of the CW extension was completed to Stokesville at North River Gap to serve several logging railroads in 1902.
+Unfortunately, western Virginia’s coal proved to be of little value and there was not enough financing to construct the CW further west or east.
+Despite the lack of coal revenue and because of its exclusion a joint Baltimore & Ohio Railroad (B&O) and N&W “Union Station” in Harrisonburg, the company constructed a larger, more elaborate station in the city in 1913.

-In 1954, the N&W assumed direct control of the CW.
-In 1985, the bridge at Elkton was replaced after a flood washed out the span, and the original CW line between Bridgewater and Pleasant Hill to the north was dismantled two years later due to a lack of traffic.
-In 1989, the shops at Elkton were demolished.1 The former B&O south of Pleasant Valley was mothballed in 1985 and in 1993, was sold to the Buckingham Branch Railroad that is now the Shenandoah Valley Railroad.
+The original CW line between Bridgewater and Pleasant Hill to the north was dismantled in 1987 because of a lack of traffic and in 1989, the railroad shops at Elkton were demolished.
+1 The former B&O south of Pleasant Valley was mothballed in 1985 and in 1993, was sold to the Buckingham Branch Railroad which became the Shenandoah Valley Railroad.